 If the dermatologist finds a concerning lesion, a biopsy may be taken for further evaluation, or photographs may be taken to monitor concerning lesions.

-During the screening, the doctor also provides instruction on how to perform monthly self-checks at home and advice on daily sun protection.
+During the screening, the doctor also provides instructions on how to perform monthly self-checks at home and advice on daily sun protection.

 Call (440) 482-8323 to make Associates in Dermatology your partner in skin cancer prevention.